NTUYWANG103/SAM-BoudingBox-Refine/README.md

 # SAM-BoudingBox-Refine
-This repository contains a Python script for refining bounding boxes in datasets formatted for YOLO (You Only Look Once) object detection models.
-The script utilizes the advanced capabilities of the Segment Anything (SAM) model to enhance the accuracy of bounding boxes, aligning them more precisely with the objects in the images.
+This repository refines bounding boxes formatted for YOLO and utilizes the advanced capabilities of the Segment Anything (SAM) model to enhance the accuracy of these bounding boxes.

 ![demo_img](datasets/demo_img.png)